GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at

 \subsubsection{Limited ejective feedback in high-z star-forming systems}

-A common approach to assessing whether outflows are suppressing star formation in their host galaxies is to compare the outflowing mass rate, $\dot{M}_{\rm out}$, that is the rate at which gas is expelled from the SF region, with the $SFR$, which quantifies the rate at which gas is converted into stars.
-The ratio between these two quantities is known as the mass loading factor, $\eta=\dot{M}_{\rm out}/SFR$.
+A common approach to assessing whether outflows are suppressing star formation in their host galaxies is to compare the outflowing mass rate, $\dot{\rm M}_{\rm out}$, that is the rate at which gas is expelled from the star-forming region, with the SFR$_{\rm out}$, which quantifies the rate at which gas is converted into stars.
+The ratio between these two quantities is known as the mass loading factor, $\eta$~=~$\dot{\rm M}$$_{\rm out}$/SFR$_{\rm out}$.
 A value of $\eta>1$ is interpreted as an indication that the outflow is suppressing star formation in the host.
-To estimate the outflow rate, we assume a conical outflow with a constant mass outflow rate with time \citep{lutzMolecularOutflowsLocal2020}, which is given by
+To estimate the outflow rate, we assumed an outflow with a constant mass outflow rate with time \citep{lutzMolecularOutflowsLocal2020}, which is given by